zulip/zulip/docs/security-model.md

   content (e.g. a password) shared unintentionally.
 Other users may have seen and saved the content of the original message, or have an integration (e.g. push notifications) forwarding all messages they receive to another service.
-Zulip also stores and sends to clients the content of every historical version of a message.
+Zulip stores the edit history of messages, but it may or may not be available to clients, depending on an organization-level setting.

 ## Users and Bots